davidepedranz/neural_networks_assignments/README.md

-# neural_networks_assignment_1
-Neural Networks &amp; Computational Intelligence - 1st assignment
+# Neural Networks & Computational Intelligence - Assignments
+This repository contains the solution of the assignments Neural Networks & Computational Intelligence, winter 2017 - 2018, University of Groningen.
+The details of each assignment can be found in each sub-directory.

+### License
+The Matlab code is licenced under the [MIT License](https://opensource.org/licenses/MIT).
+The reports are licenced under the Creative Commons [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) License.